binaryCookies/forkifyApp/notes.md

 Continous deployment of app with GitHub link site to gitHub, follow directions, step 3 input form: in build command use package.json build command: parcel build index.html --dist-dir ./dist

+FIXME: TODO
+For those who have this problem: in console write: npm i fracty
+Go to your recipeView.js, then replace: import { Fraction } from 'fractional';
+to this:
+import fracty from 'fracty';
+And in the same file replace:

+new Fraction(ing.quantity.toString())

+to this:

+fracty(ing.quantity)
+Then in console write: npm run build

+Deploy dist folder to netlify and it should be working.